 Pre-Harvest Buy Contract – a forward contract for the sale of wines from the next available vintage based on a negotiation method using offer and counter-offer to complete a trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
 To access the pre-harvest method you are required to be a Premium or Corporate level member.
 If you are a Buyer, you acknowledge and agree that by accepting an offer you are executing a trade and entering into an irrevocable contract to purchase.
 Counter-offers made by a Buyer may be retracted at any time before accepted by the Seller.
 Selling Listings do not constitute an offer to sell; they are an invitation to treat only directed to other members of the Exchange.
 This trade method is only available for the five months prior to the next vintage commencement date.

 Sellers may choose to make wine or grape derived product samples available when adding a Listing, or not.
 The option to supply or not supply samples can be edited at any time.

 If a Buyer requests a sample it remains the Sellers choice whether or not to provide a sample.
 When a request is received, the Seller may accept, decline or seek clarification on the sample requested.

 A Seller has the right not to provide samples until a trade is completed.
 A Buyer may request a sample if the Listing displays ‘Samples Available’ at any time during the term of the Listing.

-If a Seller accepts a sample request, they must:
+Bulk Wine Samples: If a Seller accepts a sample request for a bulk wine Listing, they must: